rei/rei-cedar-docs/docs/release-notes/spring-2022/README.md

 #### Switch

-New tokens have been added to support the upcoming CdrSwitch component releasing with the Vue 3 version of Cedar.
+We've added new tokens to support the upcoming CdrSwitch component, which will be released with Cedar's Vue 3 version.

 ## Bug Fixes